-1. Format the correct pagination in one document using section breaks and convert the entire document to pdf; or
+- Format the correct pagination in one document using section breaks to accommodate the three different page number sections and convert the entire document to pdf; or - 2.
 Create three separate pdf documents and combine them into one before uploading.

 Helpful hints and templates with this pagination already built in are available at https://graduate.ucr.edu/filing-resources and in the Resources tab of the ProQuest website.